ShemmyYo/AdoBoutigue/README.md

 As always, big thank you to [Harry Dhillon](https://github.com/Harry-Leepz), my mentor who provided me with guide and excellent feedback throughout the project

-Shemmylicious Food was developed for educational purpouses and as part of my Diploma in Software Development with [Code Institute](https://codeinstitute.net/).
+GamerOnBoard was developed for educational purpouses and as part of my Diploma in Software Development with [Code Institute](https://codeinstitute.net/).

 [Back to top &uarr;](#contents)